 You’ve probably heard this one already, but we never get tired of saying it.
 College programs are famous for their unique blend of academic learning and practical skills training.
 Led by instructors with professional experience, you’ll benefit from hands-on training and real-world projects right in the classroom, while co-op and work study options give you the chance to gain valuable experience in your chosen career before it’s even begun.

 You’ll also benefit from industry partnerships and professional relationships that will not only help you land co-op, internship and work placement opportunities but can also lead to jobs after graduation.

 7. No Stereotypes, Just Acceptance and Support

 There is no typical college student – and if you don’t believe us, take a look at these numbers:

 - 73% of college applicants don’t come directly from high school.

 - 6% of students have a university degree.

-- 30% of applicants have parents who did not have postsecondary education.
+- 33% of students have parents who did not have postsecondary education.

 - Over 38,000 college students are 25 years or older.